The student news site of Charles E. Smith Jewish Day School

 About the Contributor

-Cati is excited to begin her work as an A&E Editor after previously serving as a reporter.
-She is looking forward to writing and editing articles as well as designing creative spreads for print.
-She is also eager to strengthen her leadership skills through her editor position.
-Other than Lion’s Tale, Cati is involved in the Grade Government, peer tutoring and the Varsity Dance Team.
-During her free time, Cati enjoys dancing, playing volleyball, baking and spending time with her family and friends.
-She is ecstatic to work with the rest of the Lion’s Tale staff to continue this unique and exceptional paper.
+Cati is excited to continue her work as A&E Editor as well as Social Media director.
+She is looking forward to continuing to write and edit articles as well as design creative spreads for print.
+She is also excited to upload engaging content to the Lion’s Tale social media accounts.
+Other than Lion’s Tale, Cati is involved in the Varsity Dance Team, Health and Wellness program, and President of the History club.
+She is looking forward to working with the rest of the Lion’s Tale staff and making it a great year.

 Comments (0)